 The good news is there’s a lot to see and do within the airport itself, there are definitely worse airports in the world you could be stuck in than Dubai International Aiport!

 If you are looking at a layover of longer than 6 to 8 hours though, there are a few other options we recommend you look at:

 - Passengers travelling with Emirates or on a Qantas codeshare may be eligible to use the Dubai Connect complimentary layover service.
 We have a detailed guide here to Dubai Connect, click over to see if you are eligible and what you can get!

 - Use your layover time to explore the city of Dubai – we talk you through all of your Dubai Stopover options in this post here to suit a limited timeframe.

-In this guide, we talk you through specifically staying airside at DXB during a layover.
+In this guide, we are ghoing to focus specifically on staying airside at DXB during a layover.